Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 FDA Filing Not filed Filed December 18, 2025

-Are Zenagamtide and CagriSema the Same Drug?
+Are Amycretin and CagriSema the Same Drug?

 What Is CagriSema?

-How Do Their Approaches Differ?
+How Do Their Approaches to Body Weight Differ?

-Why Does the Single-Molecule Design Matter?
+Why Does the Single-Molecule Design Matter in Late-Stage Trials?

 Three downstream advantages flow from packing both activities into one peptide.
 Manufacturing is simpler — there is only one molecule to synthesize, purify, and characterize, instead of two separate active pharmaceutical ingredients held to a strict combination spec.
 Pharmacokinetic optimization is cleaner because both effects ride the same absorption and clearance profile, rather than relying on two molecules with potentially divergent half-lives.

 The biggest payoff, though, is oral delivery.
 Building an oral version of a fixed-dose combination would mean solving the oral absorption problem twice — once for each peptide — and then preserving a fixed ratio across both.
 A single molecule sidesteps that.
-Zenagamtide’s oral Phase 2 program is the practical demonstration: the unimolecular design is what makes the oral pathway tractable.
+Amycretin’s oral Phase 2 program is the practical demonstration: the unimolecular design is what makes the oral pathway tractable.
 For an amylin-only counterpoint, see our petrelintide research breakdown.

-Are zenagamtide and CagriSema the same drug?
+Are amycretin (zenagamtide) and CagriSema the same drug?

-Can zenagamtide be taken orally?
+Can amycretin be taken orally?

-Could zenagamtide eventually replace CagriSema?
+Could amycretin eventually replace CagriSema?

 Our Research Standards